Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 \subsubsection{Infall}

 Analytical and numerical estimates of quenching timescales have shown that satellite galaxies of intermediate masses ($\Mstar\approx10^{6-8}\,\Msun$) are often quenched by the host environment within about 2 Gyr of infall into a MW-mass halo, and that quenching takes longer in more massive satellites, with few quenched satellites at $\Mstar\gtrsim10^9\,\Msun$ \citep{Wetzel2015b,Fillingham2016,RodriguezWimberly2019}.

+Figure~\ref{fig:infall_times} shows the infall times of satellite galaxies in the simulations.
 We define infall as when a galaxy first crosses the radius of a more massive host halo: $\dhost\leq R_{\rm 200m,\,host}$.
+For satellites that were in low-mass groups, we show their infall times into both the low-mass host and the MW-mass host haloes.
+Some satellites that were in low-mass groups have infall times during or near the HI reionization era that ends at $z\approx8$, which could potentially contribute to their quenching apart from group preprocessing, but the vast majority of satellites that were in low-mass groups have infall times a few to several Gyr after reionization ends.
+We have also verified that even when we exclude all satellites that were in low-mass groups that quench before $t=4\,\gyr$ our results from Section~\ref{sec:GP} are qualitatively unchanged.

 Figure~\ref{fig:QDT} (left) shows quenching delay time relative to \textit{first infall into any host halo} (including the MW-mass hosts and low-mass group hosts similar to the LMC and SMC) versus stellar mass for all 240 satellite galaxies in our simulations.
 More massive galaxies tend to quench after first infall and less massive galaxies quench before or during first infall.
 All satellites with $\Mstar\gtrsim10^{8.5}\,\Msun$ are star-forming.
 These trends are generally consistent with the semi-empirical results in \citet{Wetzel2015b} and \citet{Fillingham2016} as well as results from baryonic cosmological simulations such as \citet{Akins2021}.